Conservation at Gadles Farm

 These activities are just a small sample of the good practices we undertake to minimise damage to our planet.

-We are continually looking at ways we in which we can do more, we have recently installed a wind turbine, that should produce half of our electricity requirements across the farm and we are now looking at the installation of a photovoltaic generation system.
+We are continually looking at ways we in which we can do more; the wind turbine produces roughly half of our electricity requirements across the farm and we are now looking at the installation of a photovoltaic generation system.

 At Gadles Farm, we take caring for the environment very seriously and are very proud of our Green Tourism Gold Award.